jordanbaird/SwiftKeys/Sources/SwiftKeys/Documentation.docc/SwiftKeys.md

         Self("SK")
     }
 }

+extension KeyEvent.Name {
+    static let showPreferences = Self("ShowPreferences")
+}
+// The name above will become "SKShowPreferences" when used as a defaults key.
 ```

-The `showPreferences` name from above would become "SKShowPreferences" when used as a
-`UserDefaults` key.
+You can find `SwiftKeys` [on GitHub](https://github.com/jordanbaird/SwiftKeys)

 ## Topics